ibm-cloud-docs/cloud-object-storage/replication.md

 In order to get started, there are some some prerequisites:

 - You'll need the `Writer` or `Manager` platform role on the source bucket, or a custom role with the appropriate replication actions (such as  `cloud-object-storage.bucket.put_replication`) assigned.
-- You don't need to have access to the destination bucket, but do need to have sufficient platform roles to create new IAM policies that allow the source bucket to write to the destination bucket.
+- You don't need to have access to the destination bucket, but do need to have sufficient platform roles to create [new IAM policies](/docs/account?topic=account-iamoverview#iamoverview) that allow the source bucket to write to the destination bucket.
-- Both the source and destination buckets must have versioning enabled.
+- Both the source and destination buckets must have [versioning enabled](/docs/cloud-object-storage?topic=cloud-object-storage-versioning).
-- The target bucket must not have a legacy bucket firewall enabled.
+- The target bucket must not have a legacy bucket firewall enabled, but can use [context-based restrictions](/docs/cloud-object-storage?topic=cloud-object-storage-setting-a-firewall).
-- Objects encrypted using SSE-C cannot be replicated, although managed encryption (SSE-KMS) like Key Protect is fully compatible with replication.
+- Objects encrypted [using SSE-C](/docs/cloud-object-storage?topic=cloud-object-storage-sse-c) cannot be replicated, although [managed encryption (SSE-KMS) like Key Protect](/docs/cloud-object-storage?topic=cloud-object-storage-kp) is fully compatible with replication.
 - Objects in an archived state cannot be replicated.

-As versioning is a requirement for replication, it is not possible to replicate objects in buckets configured with an Immutable Object Storage policy.
+As versioning is a requirement for replication, it is not possible to replicate objects in buckets configured with an [Immutable Object Storage policy](/docs/cloud-object-storage/basics?topic=cloud-object-storage-immutable).
 {: note}

 1. After navigating to your chosen source bucket, click the **Configuration** tab.